scottcolfer/scottcolfer.github.io/_posts/2019-09-01-product-leadership.md

 I've also found that  product leadership roles can be misunderstood  and under-used.
 Senior and Lead  Product Manager can sometimes mean ‘busy product manager’, in  practice.
 ‘Head of Product’ can sometimes mean ‘glorified people manager’ in practice.

 We need to figure out what product leadership means and explain it to our colleagues asap.
-No pressure :)
+No pressure.

 # Chapter 1: Leadership